dequelabs/axe-core/doc/API.md

 ### API Notes

 * All requests and parameters are case sensitive
 * All strings parameter values must be enclosed in quotes
 * A Rule test is made up of sub-tests.
-Each sub-test is returned in an array of ‘checks'
+Each sub-test is returned in an array of 'checks'
 * The "helpUrl" in the results object is a link to a broader description of the accessibility issue and suggested remediation.
 All of the links point to Deque University help pages and require a valid login to that system

 ### API Name: axe.getRules